tablacus/TablacusExplorerIconPacks/README.md

 The default icon will be used for the missing parts.

-The icon size should be around 48px to 96px, but you can set it to any number in config.json.
+The PNG icon size should be around 48px to 96px, but you can set it to any number in config.json.

 The `preview.png` will appear on the download list page to help the user choose an icon set.